 Publishers are getting more interested in knowing how the ad industry works.
-Since real-time bidding and header bidding are two most popular methods to sell digital inventory, we will start by discussing them.
+Since real-time bidding and header bidding are the two most popular methods to sell digital inventory, we will start by discussing them.

 Do you (publisher) know how does the bidding start?
 How do advertisers know about inventory that just became available?
 And how can an advertiser know what kind of ads to display?
 The answer to all these questions is bid request.